Daoism in Taiwan

 During the annual Mazu festival, usually celebrated in April, thousands of pilgrims walk along a route, many kilometres long, determined by the goddess herself en route.
 (Photos copyright © by Kaj Halberg)

 This pilgrim and his dog are both well prepared for their long hike during the Mazu festival.
 (Photo copyright © by Kaj Halberg)

-During the Mazu festival, a palanquin with an image of the Mother Goddess is carried along the route, from temple to temple.
-People lie down in a long row, so that the palanquin will pass over them, to receive the blessings of the goddess. – Pitou.
+During the Mazu festival, celebrated in the town of Pitou, a palanquin with an image of the Mother Goddess is carried along the route, from temple to temple.
+People lie down in a long row, so that the palanquin will pass over them, to receive the blessings of the goddess.
 (Photo copyright © by Kaj Halberg)

 (Uploaded November 2016)